Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Experiments

-We assess the effectiveness of AMI in three distinct environments: (1) A real-world multi-robot rendezvous environment, in which robot swarms learn to congregate, known as \emph{rendezvous} \cite{huttenrauch2019swarm}.
+We assess the effectiveness of AMI in three distinct environments: (1) A real-world multi-robot rendezvous environment, in which robot swarms learn to gather together, known as \emph{rendezvous} \cite{huttenrauch2019swarm}.
 (2) StarCraft Multi-Agent Challenge (SMAC) \cite{samvelyan2019smac}, involving discrete control across six tasks, where the objective is to control a group of agents in a StarCraft game to defeat an opposing group; (3) Multi-Agent Mujoco (MAMujoco) \cite{peng2021facmac} for continuous control, comprising six tasks that require controlling robotic joints to optimize speed in a specific direction.
 All victim policies were trained using MAPPO \cite{yu2021mappo}.
-During the attack, the first agent is selected as the adversary, unless otherwise specified. \emph{Additional implementation details can be found in the supplementary materials.}
+During the attack, the first agent is selected as the adversary.